 However, not all of the national income is received by individuals as personal income.
-Certain payments, such as corporate retained earnings, corporate taxes, and social security taxes are not paid out to individuals.
+Certain payments, such as corporate retained earnings (kept within the company to reinvest in the business or to pay off debt), corporate taxes, and social security taxes (Provident Fund, Gratuity etc) are not paid out to individuals.
 Therefore, we must deduct these payments from national income to estimate personal income.